dev-achintha/Image_Classification_WebApp/README.md

 ## Features

 - Upload an image (jpg, jpeg, png)
+- Apply image filters (Grayscale, Edge Detection)
 - Adjust the confidence threshold for classification results
-- View the top 5 predicted classes with confidence scores
+- View the top 10 predicted classes with confidence scores
 - Visualize the predictions using a horizontal bar chart
+- Display a Class Activation Map (heatmap) to highlight regions influencing the model's prediction

 ## Installation